olcaysah/olcaysah.github.io/_pages/about.md

 comments: false
 ---

 I am currently a Postdoc Researcher at Argonne National Laboratory in Lemont, IL.
-I obtained my Ph.D. in the Department of Civil and Environmental Engineering from at Old Dominion University, Norfolk.
+I obtained my Ph.D. in the Department of Civil and Environmental Engineering from Old Dominion University, Norfolk.
 Prior to this, I had some doctoral level courses from Computational Modeling and Simulation Engineering where I received my Master of Science degree.
 I also hold an MBA degree from Strayer University.
 Before obtaining my high level degrees, I graduated from International Black Sea University in Tbilisi, Georgia with a bachelor degree in Industrial Engineering.

 Following topics are the areas that I am currently working on: